JamesNK/BookOfDotNetOSS/docs/nuget.md

 ## Package Dependences

-NuGet package dependencies are covered [here](./dependencies.md).
+NuGet package dependencies are covered in detail [here](./dependencies.md).

 ## Important NuGet Package Metadata

 A NuGet package has a lot of associated metadata.
-This is the metadata that every project should provide:
+This is the metadata that every public OSS project should provide:

 | MSBuild Property name            | Nuspec name              | Description  |
 | -------------------------------- | ------------------------ | ------------ |